nanvel/blog/2023/01/domain-driven-design.md

 - Open-host service
 - Separate ways

+Relying exclusively on the language's standard library's primitive data types - such as strings, integers, or dictionaries - to represent concepts of the business domain is known as the primitive obsession code smell.

 ## Model

 > A model is a simplified representation of a thing or phenomenon that intentionally emphasizes certain aspects while ignoring others.